excellent late-summer or early fall walk for even the feeblest amongst us. After

 crowd of sturdy runners, none of whom aspires to fame in golf, shuffleboard,

-curling, or video games.
+bowling, or video games.

 a central anchor of the Dent de Morcles range, between the Préalps and

 the true Alps.
 The path leads up along the right of and then leftward across the

 big scree slope just to the right of the central gulley.